A history of East-the-Water (part 1)

 In the tradition of Bideford historian John Watkins, this account may ramble into too greater detail for some, but hopefully not for all.
 It reflects the current conclusions of personal research and should be read as such.
 A list of primary sources may be found in Part 10.

-East-the-Water sits on folded and eroded Carboniferous rocks, in which some layers proved suitable for building stone, whilst others were worked for pipe-clay.
+East-the-Water sits on folded and eroded Carboniferous rocks, in which some layers proved suitable for building stone.
 In a belt running east to west across the middle of the community these rocks also contain seams of carbonised plant material in the form of anthracite or, less commonly, the carbonaceous pigment known as ‘Bideford Black.’
 Most of the plant material is beyond recognition, but one may occasionally find fossil plants that are recognizable as such.
-A variety of ferns and horsetails have been identified from outcrops including an exposure near the railway station, an old quarry near Chapel Park, and an old adit at Broadstone.
+A variety of ferns and horsetails have been identified from outcrops including an exposure near the railway station, old workings at Moor Town, and an old adit at Broadstone quarry, near Chapel Park.

 Signs of Ice Age glaciation are found nearby in the form of till deposits (ancient moraine) and glacial erratics (exotic pebbles and boulders transported by the ice).
 Extensive glaciation caused lower sea-levels than today, allowing forests to grow in what is now Bideford Bay.
 In warmer interglacial periods, when the ice retreated, sea levels were higher than at present, leaving a prominent wave-cut platform in the cliffs at Westward Ho! (for which related features should be traceable on the hills beside the Torridge).
 Throughout the recent past, as a rebound effect from the last glaciation, North Devon has been slowly sinking by about 1mm a year.
 The result is the creation of sea-flooded river valleys, known as rias, of which the Torridge at Bideford is an example.